 No intoxicating liquors are permitted to be bought, sold or consumed on any part of the premises without the express

 permission of the Management Committee, whose consent must also be obtained prior to seeking any Occasional

 Licence or Permission for the sale of alcoholic liquor.
-The bar must close no later than 11.30 pm or 30 mins before the

 16. Music in the centre